luckyy14/rc390/src/theme/DLS_README.md

 - **Icons:** Lucide, FontAwesome

 ---
-This file documents the DarkRide DLS for both designers and developers.
+This file documents the MidnightTorque DLS for both designers and developers.
 Use these tokens and guidelines for all UI work to ensure consistency.